Donkey-Kong-Phd/Donkey-Kong-Phd/README.md

 ### Hi there 👋

+Hello everyone, you can call me DK.
+I'm new to programming, but I still wanted to get used to github and it's functions in order to share any projects that I've worked on with the community.

+Anyways, this'll be empty for some time, so make yourself comfy.

 <!--
 **Donkey-Kong-Phd/Donkey-Kong-Phd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.